RiescoR/KEGG-Othology-parser/README.md

   * Complete_gene_name
   * EC_number: If multiple, separated with a ";"

-This script takes the htext (ko0001.kegg) and parses it into a readable tsv file.
-It outputs a file called KEGG_Orthology_complete.tsv into the folder where the input file is.
+The output is a file called KEGG_Orthology_complete.tsv that will be placed into the folder where the input file is.

 ## To parse the entire KEGG orthology to a tab file
   1) Download the htext file from https://www.genome.jp/kegg-bin/get_htext?ko00001